NAMADAJR/Phase-1-week-2-codechallange/readme.md

 ## Technology used

-Used Visual Studio Code editor to write the HTML, CSS and Javascript used to create the quiz board website.
+Used Visual Studio Code editor to write the HTML, CSS and Javascript used to create the website.

 HTML - HTML was used to create the structure and foundation of the landing page.